apache/doris/docs/en/administrator-guide/dynamic-partition.md

 * `dynamic_partition.create_history_partition`

     The default is false.
 When set to true, Doris will automatically create all partitions from start to end.
 At the same time, the parameter `max_dynamic_partition_num` of FE will limit the total number of partitions to avoid creating too many partitions at once.
+If (end - start) is larger than `max_dynamic_partition_num`, the operation will fail.

     When the `start` attribute is not specified, this parameter has no effect.